 3. Stop Calling for Mandatory Background Checks

 Why?
 Because background checks are already mandatory.
-The exception being person-to-person sales; like selling your AR-15 to your neighbor or uncle.
+The exception is person-to-person sales; like selling your AR-15 to your neighbor or uncle.
 Every time there is a call for mandatory background checks, gun owners shake their heads and look for someone informed to carry on the conversation.
 I have purchased at least six weapons in three different states.
 Every time I had to pass a background check.

 4. Stop Using Victims to Push an Agenda

-Each time gun control fans parade shooting survivors (especially children) on stage or television to call for stricter gun control, they lose the high ground.
+Each time gun-control fans parade shooting survivors (especially children) on stage or television to call for stricter gun control, they lose the high ground.
 Exploiting tragedy is shameful.

 5. Stop Comparing the United States to Australia

-Gun ban nuts love to point out how banning “assault rifles” in Australia led to a reduction in gun related deaths.
+Gun ban nuts love to point out how banning “assault rifles” in Australia led to a reduction in gun-related deaths.
 Have you ever been to Australia?
 I have.
 Australia does not have a rampant gang culture and has a completely different historical relationship with guns.
 Thinking that what works down under will work in the USA is foolish.
 Stricter gun control in America does not mean fewer shootings; ask anyone that lives in Chicago.

 How Do We Make America Safer?

 So what would sensible gun control look like?
-Something that would guarantee the preservation of Second Amendment rights but aid in preventing gun related deaths?
-Here is a three point plan that any reasonable person could agree with, regardless of which side of the gun control debate they live on.
+Something that would guarantee the preservation of Second Amendment rights but aid in preventing gun-related deaths?
+Here is a three-point plan that any reasonable person could agree with, regardless of which side of the gun control debate they live on.

-1. Ban the Sale of Bump Stocks.
+1. Ban the Sale of Bump Stocks

 I know I said banning something does not usually work, but in the case of citizens that already own semi-automatic rifles, they tend to be law-abiding people and would likely steer clear of bump stocks.
 Criminals who want one will still be able to get their hands on one.
 So why do I favor banning them?
 Strictly for safety reasons.
 A bump stock basically turns a semi-automatic rifle into a machine gun.
 Take it from someone that has shot a wide variety of fully automatic weaponry; they are wildly inaccurate and hard to control.
 They ride and buck and when someone untrained gets their hands on one there is no telling where those bullets will go.
 On the flip side of that, if you are ever being shot at by someone, you should hope they have a bump stock on their weapon.
 There is a lesser chance they can target you accurately and they will burn through their ammunition quickly.